 - Corpsing: Lancis does this in Chapter 8 when Lessar attempts to seduce an airline pilot in order to steal his ID card.

 - Crossover: Two of the Infinite Hells that Othinus creates put Touma in the Fate/Stay Night and Final Fantasy 7 worlds.

 - A Day in the Limelight: The overall story is basically a big collection of these.
 Touma notwithstanding, there are some characters (Othinus in particular) who feature heavily in more than one story.

 Narrator: Himegami Aisa l-

 - Aisa gets one in Chapter 2, which takes place during the Daihaseisai.
 The fact she gets one at all shocks a certain protagonist:

 Touma: Wait.
 Did we really start this one-shot with 'Himegami Aisa'?!

 - Everyone Join the Party: In The Rumour, war breaks out in Academy City between espers, with various members of the Magic side joining in.
-All the combatants are women seeking to confirm the rumour that Touma is looking for a girlfriend, and they fight because they cannot find him and want to prevent the others from doing so before them.
+All the combatants are girls seeking to confirm the rumour that Touma is looking for a girlfriend, and they fight because they cannot find him and want to prevent the others from doing so before them.